The Iceman Cometh: Adaptations

 1960: TV Production for Play of the Week on the National Telefilm Associates (NTA) syndication network, directed by Sidney Lumet.
 This production featured Jason Robards as Hickey, Tom Pedi from the original 1947 stage production as Rocky Pioggi, Sorrell Booke as Hugo Kalmar, and Robert Redford as Don Parritt.
 It is presented as two separate episodes of the series due to the length of the work, with a total run time of 210 minutes.
 It is notable in view of TV standards of the time that while much dialog was omitted for time, that which was retained was not changed to soften its language.
 For example, at the end of Hickey's breakdown, Robards says the words "that damned bitch" exactly as O'Neill had written.

 1973: A film adaptation as part of the American Film Theatre directed by John Frankenheimer.
 This production featured many well known actors including Lee Marvin as Hickey, Fredric March as Harry Hope, Robert Ryan as Larry Slade, Tom Pedi as Rocky Pioggi, Bradford Dillman as Willie Oban, Sorrell Booke as Hugo Kalmar, Martyn Green as Cecil Lewis, Moses Gunn as Joe Mott, George Voskovec as The General (Piet Wetjoen) and Jeff Bridges as Don Parritt.
 This film was the final film appearance of Fredric March, Robert Ryan and Martyn Green.
 The film run time is 239 minutes.
 Dialog was consistently trimmed for time as might be done for a stage production.
 The character of Ed Mosher was excised entirely.
 There are some variations in words or word order in ordinary speech that differ from the published text.
 The most important speeches are present and usually performed in full from the published text.
 Some segments of dialog are presented in an order that differs from the published text.

-The 2013 short video game The Entertainment features numerous references to The Iceman Cometh, including characters named after Evelyn Hickman, Larry Slade, Harry Hope, and Pearl.
-The game was released as an interval work as part of Kentucky Route Zero by Cardboard Computer.

 2020: The Iceman Cometh was broadcast as a two-part Zoom Premiere on YouTube Live as a benefit for the Actors Fund.
 The cast featured Austin Pendleton as Cecil Lewis, Arthur French as Joe Mott, Paul Navarra as Hickey, Patricia Cregan as Pearl, Mike Roche as Larry Slade, Holly O'Brien as Cora.
 Marygrace Navarra was the stage manager.
 The event was produced by Caroline Grace Productions, in association with the 2020 Theatre Company.
 The event was a benefit for the Actors Fund during the COVID-19 pandemic of 2020.